gserej/anonymization-tool/README.md

 Running the project locally
 ====================
+Please use the master branch for testing purposes as an application on development branch may not work correctly.

 You need to have Redis running locally.

 To run this application run the command: `mvn clean install spring-boot:run`